volodymyrhudyma/blog/content/blog/currying-in-javascript.md

 ## Summary

 Currying is a very important but often misunderstood concept in JavaScript.
-It allows to transform the function callable as **sum(a, b, c)** can be into callable as **sum(a)(b)(c)**.
+It allows you to convert a function callable as **sum(a, b, c)** to a function callable as **sum(a)(b)(c)**.

-In this article, we have learned what is currying and how to use it properly with some real-world examples.
+In this article, we learned what currying is and how to use it properly, with some real-world examples.